msaps/MSSKeyboardManager/README.md

 MSSKeyboardManager is a utility class that provides enhanced delegation for keyboard updates, and a keyboard dismissal component for UIView.

 ## Installation
-MSSTabbedPageViewController is available through [CocoaPods](http://cocoapods.org).
+MSSKeyboardManager is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "MSSKeyboardManager"